harrybaines/MLDocs/docs/index.md

 # MLDocs 📃

-MLDocs is a convenient, searchable, waffle-free, cheatsheet-like website which covers many foundational and more technically in-depth machine learning code and equations.
-In going through various online courses, books and technical docs, I quickly discovered the need for a resource to provide a handy reference to refer back to as and when needed.
+MLDocs is a convenient, searchable, waffle-free, cheatsheet-like website which covers foundational and more technically in-depth machine learning code and equations.
+In going through various online courses, books and technical docs, I quickly discovered the need for a resource to provide a handy reference to refer back to.

 Machine learning is a complex subject with many moving parts - it can be intimidating and easy to forget things sometimes!